Rojina-Sharma99/WEATHER_APP/README.md

 # 🌦️ Weather Application
 ## 📝 Overview
-This is a simple and intuitive weather application 🌍 that allows users to search for any city 🏙️ and view:
+This is a weather application that allows users to search for any city and view current weather conditions along with an hourly forecast for the next 24 hours.
+The application fetches real-time weather data from WeatherAPI and is built using React with Vite for fast and efficient development.

 Current weather conditions 🌡️